OpenSlides/OpenSlides/README.md

 To set up an OpenSlides 4 instance, please follow our [install instructions](INSTALL.md).

-Status of last Tests and docker image builds

-URLs

 ## Development

 For further information about developing OpenSlides, refer to [the development